kmjayadeep/kmjayadeep.github.io/src/share-keyboard-mouse-multi-device.md

 # Sharing Keyboard and Mouse across multiple devices
+<p class="date">May  5, 2022</p>

 My personal work setup consists of a Reddragon K552 mechanical keyboard, a Zebronics RGB Mouse and a 2K display.
-It ain't much, but I love working with it.
+It isn't much, but I love working with it.
 And that's why I want to reuse the same setup for my office work environment as well.
 I could buy the same components again and setup